aneto0/MARTe2/Docs/User/source/core/gams/rtappdetails.rst

 The RealTimeApplication will automatically add to the TimingDataSource the following signals:

-- For every RealTimeThread, it will generate a signal named ``THREAD_NAME_CycleTime``, where ``THREAD_NAME`` is the name of the RealTimeThread object instance.
+- For every RealTimeThread, it will generate a signal named ``STATE_NAME.THREAD_NAME_CycleTime``, where ``STATE_NAME`` is the name of the state where the thread is running and ``THREAD_NAME`` is the name of the RealTimeThread object instance.
 The type of this signal is uint32 and it holds the thread cycle time.
 - For every GAM, it will generate three signals named ``GAM_NAME_ReadTime``, ``GAM_NAME_WriteTime`` and ``GAM_NAME_ExecTime`` where `GAM_NAME`` is the object name of the GAM instance.
 The type of these signals is uint32.
    - The ``GAM_NAME_ReadTime`` holds the time elapsed from the beginning of the cycle until all the input brokers for this ``GAM_NAME`` have been executed;
    - The ``GAM_NAME_WriteTime`` holds the time elapsed from the beginning of the cycle until all the output brokers for this ``GAM_NAME`` have been executed;